Snoring Surgery in Denver, CO

 How Does Snoring Affect Sleep?

 Snoring is caused by tissues collapsing and momentarily blocking the airway, which means even mild snoring can result in a less effective sleep period.
-Most people with loud snoring, even if they don’t have any other issues, often experience fatigue that they wouldn’t have if not for the disturbance of snoring.
+Most people with loud snoring, even if they don’t have any other issues, often experience trouble sleeping and fatigue that they wouldn’t have if not for the disturbance of snoring.

 In severe cases of snoring, the throat tissues can actually completely collapse on one another, blocking the airway for many seconds at a time.
 This is referred to as obstructive sleep apnea.
 Sleep apnea not only causes decreases in energy, it can also have significant health effects including problems with high blood pressure, headaches, increased risk of stroke or comma and increased risk of heart attack.
 This is one reason why it is important for anyone who snores to be evaluated by an ear nose and throat physician if they appear to stop breathing at night when sleeping.